John-Thomas-872/School_District_Analysis/README.md

 -How does replacing the ninth-grade scores affect the following:

     -Math and reading scores by grade
+    Replaceing the 9th grade scores with NaN does not have an affect on the other grades scores for both math and reading.
+Since they are grouped together by grade, the 9th grade scores have no affect on the other grades scores.

     -Scores by school spending

     -Scores by school size